 However polyurethane, like all materials, has limitations.
 Polyurethane is very sensitive to moisture

 during processing, has a higher melting point and is harder to shape than many other plastics, and requires an expensive base resin.

 Managing these limitations was part of the challenge of engineering Zendura.
 It wasn't enough to design the material alone.
 Precise manufacturing, high-barrier packaging, and handling processes had to be developed as well.
 For the end-user, these limitations are why Zendura must be, shipped in moisture-barrier bags, handled quickly, and molded (ideally) on a positive-pressure machine.

-We feel the additional cost and effort spent molding Zendura is rewarded with the best orthodontic device performance available, and invite orthodontists and dentists to see for themselves by testing the material first hand.
+We feel the additional cost and effort spent molding Zendura is rewarded with the best orthodontic device performance available, and invite orthodontists, dentists, and dental/orthodontic labs to see for yourself by testing the material first hand.